 Walking Distance: 18.9km + 1.5 km extra from getting lost

 Walking Route Description: I LOVED the walk today!
 Only 20% of it was on roads, meaning I spent more time on hiking paths.
 That’s always a plus in my book!
 I got excellent views of Louch Dan, which I had visited yesterday, but was more spectacular from this angle.
-I saw Lough Tay – also known as Guinness Lake, since the Guiness estate is on one end of the lake (estate is not pictured).
+I saw Lough Tay – also known as Guinness Lake since the Guinness estate is on one end of the lake (estate is not pictured).
 What I loved most of all was walking along the bog on White Hill and Djouce Peak.
 I was up high enough to get spectacular views!
 As I descended, I got views of the Irish Sea AND passed by Powerscourt Waterfall – the highest in Ireland at 121m.

 It’s also worth noting that I did lost at around the 7th km mark along the forestry road- it’s tricky so be careful.
 I found my way on the trail again, but I never find out where the correct point was to descend, adding an extra 1km to my route.